katedebethune/p4/readme.md

 Counter service will be offered.
 Patrons can dine in or take foods to go.
 The cafe will also offer a catering menu, with online ordering.

-Validation: appropriate validation code has been incorporated into the Order controller.

 # Demo information
 <br />
 Online demo has been uploaded to <br /><br />

-Several test accounts may be accessed using the following emails and passwords:
+Several test accounts may be accessed using the following emails and passwords:<br />
 1. schoen.yadira@yahoo.com      earum<br />
 2. lemke.lambert@yahoo.com      quia<br />
 3. jhudson@pfeffer.com          fuga<br />